f5devcentral/f5-agility-labs-cert/docs/class8/module06/lab1.rst

 Establish ftp connection
 ------------------------

-In this task you will open a third terminal window and establish an FTP session through the **ftp\_vs** virtual server.
+In this task you will open a command prompt window and establish an FTP session through the **ftp\_vs** virtual server.
 With the connection remaining open you will view the results in window1 (tcpdump) and window2 (tmsh).

 #.
 Open a third command/terminal window (window3).
 Use a Command Prompt from the JumpBox for this step.